 Directly across the road from the main campus, the Quarry View Residence opened in the Fall of 2003.
 Quarry View is made up of 80 stacked townhouse units.
-There are 290 furnished, single rooms in a mixture of three- and four-bedroom units.
-Each unit has one four-piece washroom, one two-piece washroom, a communal living/dining area and kitchen equipped with a refrigerator and stove.
+There are 290 furnished rooms in a mixture of three- and four-bedroom units.
+There are 250 single rooms and 40 double rooms in Quarry View.
+Each unit has one four-piece washroom, one two-piece washroom, a communal living/dining area and kitchen equipped with a refrigerator, microwave and stove.
 The units are large and spacious and we provide all the basic furnishings for the unit.
+Meal plans are mandatory.

 Quarry View blocks and mascots

 John Butler (1728-1796) was one of the founding fathers of Upper Canada.
 In 1777, Butler raised a force of Rangers who, with their Iroquois allies, raided the frontiers of New York, Pennsylvania and New Jersey throughout the American Revolutionary War.
 From their base at Fort Niagara they successfully maintained British military power on the frontiers and seriously threatened rebel food supplies.
 A majority of the men who had served in the Rangers settled the Niagara Peninsula.
 Their presence in Niagara established the Loyalist tradition, which helped defend the province during the War of 1812.
 At the end of the Revolution, Butler became the leader of the settlement of the Niagara Peninsula.
 He served as the deputy superintendent of the Indian Department at Niagara, a Justice of the Peace, a member of the Land Board of Niagara, lieutenant of the County of Lincoln, commanding officer of the Nassau and Lincoln militias, leader in the Church of England in the community, and a prominent member of the Masonic Order.